 3. Presence of focal lymphocytic sialadenitis with focus score ≥ 1 focus/4mm2 in labial salivary gland biopsies.

-A number of neurologic manifestations have been reported in about 20% of patients with Sjögren syndrome (range 6% to 70%) (56; 24; 21; 71).
-In most cases, neurologic symptoms precede the diagnosis (08; 71).
-Historically, the most common symptoms include involvement of the peripheral nervous system and skeletal muscles.
+A number of neurologic manifestations have been reported in about 20% of patients with Sjögren syndrome (range 6% to 70%) (72; 32; 29; 89).
+In most cases, neurologic symptoms precede the diagnosis (10; 89).
+Historically, the most common symptoms include involvement of the peripheral nervous system.
+The prevalence of peripheral nervous system involvement in primary Sjögren syndrome has been reported to range from 2% to over 50%.
+Bias in study designs, including low numbers of patients and unclearly defined rheumatologic and neurologic diagnoses, as well as changes in classification criteria with the individualization of small fiber neuropathy could explain such variability (20).
 More recent reports emphasize the involvement of the central nervous system that went underrecognized in the past, often mimicking the clinical symptoms of primary progressive or relapsing-remitting multiple sclerosis.
-An observational, single center study from Italy found that 5.8% of patients presenting to rheumatology clinic with a diagnosis of Sjögren syndrome had central nervous system involvement (64).
+An observational, single center study from Italy found that 5.8% of patients presenting to rheumatology clinic with a diagnosis of Sjögren syndrome had central nervous system involvement (81) whereas neurologic manifestations in a French cohort were present in 74 of 392 (18.9%) patients, including 63 (16%) with PNS manifestations and 14 (3.6%) with CNS manifestations (23).
 Table 2 lists some of the most common neurologic manifestations of primary Sjögren syndrome.

 Painful sensory neuropathy

 Stroke with motor or sensory deficits, associated with CNS vasculitis

 Movement disorders and cerebellar syndromes

 Acute or subacute encephalopathy

 Spinal cord involvement